core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

   * Fixed generalization of Outer SCHC Compression.

   * Explicit distinction between Inner and Outer SCHC Compression Rules.

+* Improved visibility and discussion on two use cases: "Access Control to a Proxy" and "Access Control to the Origin Server" (via a pproxy).

 * Updated references.